dudintv/dudin.tv/content/articles/vizrt-script-1.md

 End If
 ```

-With the standard conversion of the number into a string the symbol "+" will not be added as expected.
-How to reveal the number with "+" sign if temperature above zero?
+With the standard conversion of the number into a string, the symbol "+" will not be added as expected.
+How to reveal the number with a "+" sign if the temperature above zero?
 "If else" help us.
-If temperature greater than zero we get merging "+" with number.
-If not than it's nothing to add.
+If a temperature greater than zero we get merging "+" with a number.
+If not then it's nothing to add.

 Question for self-test.
-Which do we get "output" if temperature will be equal 0?
+Which do we get "output" if the temperature will be equal 0?

 <details><summary>Show the answer</summary>
 Variable "output" is equal to the string "0".
-Because 0 not greater than 0.
-Thus, we passed by "true" branch and run only "false" part where we add nothing.
-0 is not a negative number, so there isn't minus sign.
+Because 0 is not greater than 0.
+Thus, we passed by the "true" branch and run only "false" part where we add nothing.
+0 is not a negative number, so there isn't a minus sign.
 Good.
 </details>

 ## 3. Array

-Frequently needed to store a list some data.
-For example, set of chart values.
-Creating unique variables for each value is cumbersome and extremely inconvinient for further processing.
+Frequently needed to store a list of some data.
+For example, a set of chart values.
+Creating unique variables for each value is cumbersome and extremely inconvenient for further processing.
 ```basic
 Dim value1 As Double
 Dim value2 As Double